-■ 1: Which Countries are Cashews from?
-Groups 1 & 2: Learners study the table of world's leading growers CC and traders who export cashews.
+1: Whic ■ 1: Which Countries are Cashews from? cc cc Groups 1 & 2: Learners study the table of world's leading growers and traders who export cashews.
 They then circle the countries of delivery on the map.
-Group 3: Learners use a simplified version of the table and circle the countries of delivery on the map.
-There is no extra worksheet.
-Learners hard of hearing or deaf learners can also make use of the D/HoH different levels of difficulty (adaptions cognitive) with less complex wording.
-Due to restricted communication, they might not have the same vocabulary as hearing learners.
-Partially sighted learners Learners work with a A3 copy of the world map.
-VΡ Another resource that can be used is Google maps.
+Group 3: Learners use a simplified version of the table and circle the countries of delivery on the map. © D/НоН There is no extra worksheet.
+Learners hard of hearing or deaf learners can also make use of the different levels of difficulty (adaptions cognitive) with less complex wording.
+Due to restricted communication, they might not have the same vocabulary as hearing learners. © VP Partially sighted learners Learners work with a A3 copy of the world map.
+Another resource that can be used is Google maps.
+Blind learners Dilliu lear nets

 Blind learners Learners can use a tactile world map (in the box).

-2: From which Countries do Cashews come to South Africa? © CC Groups 1 & 2: Learners study the graph and mark the statements as right or wrong.
-PARTIES.
-Group 3: The graph is simplified in only two sections: 1.
+The task has been adapted for blind learners. ■ 2: From which Countries do Cashews come to South Africa? ľ CC CC Groups 1 & 2: Learners study the graph and mark the statements as right or wrong.
+1000 Group 3: The graph is simplified in only two sections: 1.
 Vietnam, 2.
 Mozambique, India, Brazil.
 Learners colour the graph and answer two questions.
-(A) (C) (A) (A) (A) (A) (A) (A) (A) (A) (A) (A © D/НоН There is no extra worksheet.
+A CONTRACTOR OF THE PARTY OF TH © D/HoH There is no extra worksheet.
 Hard of hearing learners and deaf learners can also make use of the different levels of difficulty (adaptions cognitive) with less complex wording.
 Due to restricted communication, they might not have the same vocabulary as hearing learners.
+STORY IN COLUMN TO STORY IN COLU 24 120